MPC-Berkeley/barc_lite/me131_docker/docker_readme.md

 Please follow the instructions [here](https://docs.docker.com/desktop/install/mac-install/) (https://docs.docker.com/desktop/install/mac-install/)

+***NOTE***: The installation instructions are diffrent depending on whether your Mac uses an Apple or Intel CPU.
+See [here](https://support.apple.com/en-us/HT211814) for a list of Macs with Apple silicon.
+You must launch the Docker Desktop application before running any `docker` commands.

 ## Obtaining the Image from DockerHub

 The Docker image which will be used in the class is hosted on [DockerHub](https://hub.docker.com/repository/docker/mpclab/me131).
 After installing Docker on your machine, make sure you have a working Internet connection and open up a terminal and run the command: